 The Amulsar project covers a region of epithermal-type gold mineralisation located in southern Armenia, discovered by Lydian in 2006.
 It is still open in all directions, including depth.
 All licences are held 100% by Lydian Armenia CJSC, an Armenian registered closed joint stock company.
 Lydian Armenia CJSC is owned 100% by Lydian International Limited.

 The Amulsar gold project is located 170km south of Armenia's capital Yerevan on the border between the provinces (Marz) of Vayots Dzor and Sunnik.
-Lydian holds two Mineral Exploration Licences and a mining licence for the Artavasdes and Tigranes open pit at Amulsar, through its 100% owned Armenian subsidiary Geoteam CJSC.
+Lydian holds two Mineral Exploration Licences and a mining licence for the Artavasdes and Tigranes open pit at Amulsar, through its 100% owned Armenian subsidiary Lydian Armenia CJSC.
 The Amulsar licences cover a total of 65km2.

 In terms of infrastructure, Amulsar is well located: